-ATHENS - Georgia head coach Mark Richt made it official on Friday: Josh Harvey-Clemons will be a safety, not an outside linebacker, at least until he puts on more weight.
+ATHENS -- Georgia head coach Mark Richt made it official Friday: Josh Harvey-Clemons will be a safety, not an outside linebacker, at least until he puts on more weight.

-Harvey-Clemons was the highest-rated recruit in Georgia last February, at least according to some sites.
-He was recruited as an outside linebacker, but as preseason practice began the Bulldogs decided to put the 6-foot-5, 207-pounder at safety.
+Harvey-Clemons was the highest-rated recruit in Georgia in February, at least according to some rankings.
+He was recruited as an outside linebacker, but as preseason practice began Thursday, the Bulldogs decided to put him at safety.

 The main reason is simple.
 At 207 pounds, hes too small to play outside linebacker.

 I dont think hes really thick enough at this moment and strong enough to play the outside linebacker position, Richt said.
 He could do it athletically, without question; he could play safety without question.
 I think he could play the nickel; I think he could probably play the corner.
 Hes just very athletic, has very good ball skills, has got a lot of quickness and burst.
 And I imagine he could be a pretty good receiver, too if he wanted to be.

 The move to safety isnt a major surprise.
 Back in March, fellow signee Jordan Jenkins (an outside linebacker) said he had been told by defensive coaches that Harvey-Clemons could move to safety.

 It also makes sense from a roster standpoint.
 Georgia is fairly loaded at outside linebacker, with Jenkins, Josh Dawson and James DeLoach in this years freshman class alone.
 Meanwhile, the team only signed one defensive back, Sheldon Dawson, who seems ticketed for cornerback.

 Its always possible that Harvey-Clemons could move back to outside linebacker if he puts on the weight.
 But that doesnt seem likely in the short term.